 Out of Sight, Out of Mind is an original short film from the ACLU of Colorado about a man who has spent 17 years in solitary confinement and now suffers from debilitating mental illness.

-ACLU Statement on Planned Parenthood Shooting in Colorado Springs
+ACLU of Colorado Statement on the Revised “Sit-Lie” Ordinance in Colorado Springs